 Although freezing your credit is a smart way to protect yourself from someone opening loans in your name, remember that you also cannot open loans while your credit report remains locked.
 Be sure to go back into the IdentityWorks dashboard and unlock your credit before applying for a new loan or credit card.

 Alternative lending monitoring

 On the Protection section of the dashboard, you can look for any alerts regarding activity in your name for alternative lending sources.
-This would include things like rent-to-own accounts, payday loans, and installment loans.
+This would include things like rent-to-own accounts, payday loans, and instalment loans.

 With IdentityWorks, you receive an alert if the service detects a change of address submitted to the U.S. Postal Service in your name.
 Someone may try to use a change of address form to steal your physical mail, gaining access to key information about your identity.